jdhitsolutions/PSWorkItem/README.md

 Remove-PSWorkItem -id 13
 ```

 This command will delete the item from the Tasks database.

 Beginning with v1.0.0, you can use [Remove-PSWorkItemArchive](docs/Remove-PSWorkItemArchive.md) to remove items from the archive table.

 ## Reporting

-You can use [Get-PSWorkItemReport](docs/Get-PSWorkItemReport.md) to get a brief summary report of open work items grouped by category.
+You can use [Get-PSWorkItemReport](docs/Get-PSWorkItemReport.md) to get a summary report of open work items grouped by category.

 ```powershell
 PS C:\>  Get-PSWorkItemReport